Author & futurist writing about QC, AI & other interesting things

 While most of the jobs lie in artificial intelligence (AI) augmented reality(AR), virtual reality (VR), and blockchain, there is another technological sector that is seeing a rise in startups, quantum computing (QC).

-One of those changing the tide in Bangaluru is QC startup QNu Labs
+One of those changing the tide in Bangaluru is QC startup QNu Labs, founded in 2016.

 The startup aims to achieve: